EduStreamr/EduStreamr/docs/docs/terms-of-service.md

 - EduStreamr provides a platform for educational content creators to receive cryptocurrency tips during live streams.
 - You agree to use the platform only for its intended purposes and in compliance with these Terms of Service.
 - You are responsible for maintaining the security of your account credentials.
-- We reserve the right to modify, suspend, or discontinue any aspect of the platform at any time without prior notice.
 - You acknowledge that your use of the platform is at your own risk and discretion.

 ### 3. Prohibited Activities